akshaykhanna/DSA/README.md

   - Construct a [tree using inorder & preoder ](https://github.com/akshaykhanna/DSA/blob/main/Contruct-Tree-Preorder-Inorder.js)as input for it.
   - The [**lowest common ancestor (LCA)**](https://github.com/akshaykhanna/DSA/blob/main/LCA.js) is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).
   - [Serailize Deserailize tree](https://github.com/akshaykhanna/DSA/blob/main/Seralize-Deseralize-Tree.js)
+- ### Segement Tree
+  -  Choosing what value to be stored in the nodes according to the problem definition
+  -  What should the merge operation do
 - ### Graph
   - #### [Union Find](https://github.com/akshaykhanna/DSA/blob/main/UnionFind.js) (aka Disjoint Set)
     -  Check wether nodes are connected or not